-Timelines and Float Back in EMDR Target Selection
+Timelines and Floatback in EMDR Target Selection

 When we’re working on an EMDR Master Treatment Plan, one of the most common questions I hear from clinicians is: How do I decide which targets to process first?
-That’s where EMDR Target Selection and the float back technique become powerful tools.
-These methods live squarely in EMDR Phase 1: History Taking and Treatment Planning, and they give us a structured way to explore a client’s past, present, and future in a way that sets the stage for effective trauma processing.
+That’s where EMDR Target Selection and the floatback technique provide a clear, structured way to approach this decision.
+What I want to do here is walk through how to use timelines and floatback to organize treatment, how these strategies fit into EMDR Target Sequencing, and how to think about applying them in your clinical decision-making.

 Using Timelines for EMDR Target Selection